SEAF39/tinyapp/README.md

 - Express
 - EJS
 - Cookie-Session
+- Cookie-session
+- Bcrypt
+- Bcryptjs
+- Bootstrap

 ## Getting Started:

-- Install all dependencies using the ```npm install``` in your terminal.
+Install all dependencies using the npm install command.
-- Run the web server using the ```npm start``` in your terminal.
+Run the web server using the npm start command.
+To register, go to: http://localhost:8080/register.
+To log in, go to: http://localhost:8080/login.
-- Use the nagivation bar to:
+Use the nagivation bar to:
-  - Create new shorten URLs.
+Create new shorten URLs
-  - Access list of URLs.
+Access list of URLs (must be logged in first)
-- Utilize Edit and Delete buttons to update your URLs
+Utilize Edit and Delete buttons to update your URLs in My URLs